QMatSuite/qmatsuite-toolchain/toolchains/quantum_espresso/windows/oneapi/README.md

 - The `p="..."` parameter disables Visual Studio integration prompts (not needed in CI)
 - The bootstrapper approach is the only reliable method for automated Windows CI installation

-**Reference implementation:** See `.github/workflows/qe-windows-oneapi-mkl.yml` in this repository for a complete GitHub Actions workflow that implements this installation method with caching.
+**Reference implementation:** See `.github/workflows/qe-windows-oneapi-mkl.yml` in this repository for a complete GitHub Actions workflow that implements this installation method with caching, builds QE, stages the distribution, and uploads it as an artifact.

 ### Caching for CI Performance